instana/nodejs/packages/aws-lambda-auto-wrap/esm/README.md

 The Node.js 18.x runtime introduces support for ES module resolution using NODE_PATH.
 For more information, refer to [Node.js 18.x runtime now available in AWS Lambda](https://aws.amazon.com/blogs/compute/node-js-18-x-runtime-now-available-in-aws-lambda/).
 This is the recommended workaround.

+## Future Plans in Version 4.x

-In version 4.x, we will remove the aws-lambda-auto-wrap npm package and manually copy over the files in the publish layer script.
-Additionally, we can drop support for Node.js 14 and 16, as the issue will be resolved with version 18.
+- Removal of aws-lambda-auto-wrap: We plan to eliminate the dependency on the aws-lambda-auto-wrap npm package.
+Instead, we will manually copy over the necessary files during the publish layer script execution.

+- Discontinuation of Support for Node.js 14 and 16: AWS has already dropped support for Node.js 14, and Node.js 16 is scheduled for deprecation.
+With the introduction of the Node.js 18.x runtime in AWS Lambda, we anticipate resolving existing issues related to ES module support

+- Node.js 18.x Runtime and ES Module Resolution: The Node.js 18.x runtime in AWS Lambda enhances ES module resolution by introducing support for NODE_PATH.
+This improvement allows Lambda functions to better manage and load ES modules.